 In their own words, “Decks.com offers a variety of deck designs and plans for every type of housing configuration.
 Many of the deck plans include features to make your deck unique including arbors, pergolas, built-in benches and planter boxes.”
 The best part?
 You can’t beat free!

-If you’re looking for a porch that’ll keep off the rain, snow, sleet, and some of the sun’s rays, then opt for a covered porch.
+If you’re looking for porches for mobile homes that’ll keep off the rain, snow, sleet, and some of the sun’s rays, then opt for a covered porch.
 Now, you may not get tanned sitting out here.
 However, if you sit out to sip lemonade on a hot summer day, at least you’ll have some protection.

 Maybe you’re not feeling drawn to the single angle idea.
 No problem!
 Here’s an option for a roof that does come to a peak.
 Plus, it gives you 256 square feet.
 So, it’s a little more space than the single angle option.